bluedalmatian/bigbrother/README.txt

 Secondly the username the webserver is running as must have permission to read BigBrothers mirrorwebroot directory and be configured to serve it.
 You should add the webserver username to the cctvviewers group to allow this.
+You will also need to add the webserver username to the cctvwriters group to allow it to read the global and camera config files.

 If there is already an HTTP server on the machine you can configure a virtual site with its own hostname e.g bigbrother.mydomain.local